Skip to content

 You do not need to earn rest.

-These principles are not finished.
-They change as I change.
-What remains constant is the commitment to paying attention with the body, not just the mind, and to writing honestly about what that attention reveals.
+These principles keep changing, as I do.
+What stays constant is the commitment to paying attention with the body, not just the mind, and to writing honestly about what that attention reveals.

 Written in Portland, Oregon.